Cyrof/Artificial-Intelligence-Autonomous-Systems/README.md

+# This university module has been completed.
+Will be archived now.
 # Artificial Intelligence and Intelligent Agents Module

 Welcome to the `ai-ia` folder, which contains resources, code examples, and materials for the "Artificial Intelligence and Intelligent Agents" module.
 This module fundamental concepts and practical implementation of AI and intelligent agent systems.